zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/icons/index.md

 ---
-title: Essential Addon Icons
+title: Icons Addon
-pageTitle: Essential Icons - Getting started with Essential Addon Icons for YOOtheme Pro
+pageTitle: Icons Addon - An Essential addon for YOOtheme Pro
 ---

 Add custom and 3rd party **Icon Collections** perfectly integrated with the builder worfklow, a combined collection of more than 12k icons from libraries as Font Awesome, Bootstrap, Ionicons, and many others. {% .lead %}